-The results of the simulations are summarized in Figures 8 and 9.
-For EFCI switch control, we observe in Figure 8(a) that the backlog of the ABR queue frequently reaches the maximum buffer size of 10,000 cells, resulting in high cell loss rates due to buffer overflows.
+The results of the simulations are summarized in Figures 2, 3,4 and 5.
+For EFCI switch control, we observe in Figure 2 that the backlog of the ABR queue frequently reaches the maximum buffer size of 10,000 cells, resulting in high cell loss rates due to buffer overflows.
 Obviously, the EFCI feedback algorithm is not effective in this situation.

 An analysis of the situation reveals that the buffer overflows are caused by the CBR connections that are transmitting on the upstream HFC channel.
 These CBR connections lead to congestion on the upstream HFC channel.
 As a result, the backward RM cells from the ABR connections that are transmitted on the upstream channel are being delayed at the MAC layer.
-This increase of the MAC delay results in a rather large cycle time in the ACR oscillations for EFCI control; almost four seconds in Figure 8(b).
-As Figure 8(a) demonstrates, the excessive delays of the backward RM cells cause a breakdown of EFCI feedback control.
+This increase of the MAC delay results in a rather large cycle time in the ACR oscillations for EFCI control; almost ten seconds in Figure 3.
+As Figure 2 demonstrates, the excessive delays of the backward RM cells cause a breakdown of EFCI feedback control.
+Note that this effect applies to both ABR sources S1, S2 (where backward RM cells are returned on the HFC upstream channel) and S3 thru S12 (where backward RM cells are returned on the upstream channel).

-Figures 9(a) and 9(b) demonstrate that throughput fairness is maintained under ER switch control, even though the delays of the backwards RM cells are also large if ER switch control is used.
-However, the ACR values of all sources stay in the expected range of 0.5 Mbits/s for each ABR source.
+Figures 4 and 5 demonstrate that throughput fairness is maintained under ER switch control, even though the delays of the backwards RM cells are also large if ER switch control is used.
+However, the ACR values of all sources stay in the expected range of 0.5